apache/pulsar/site2/docs/reference-configuration.md

 |log4j.appender.TRACEFILE.layout| org.apache.log4j.PatternLayout|
 |log4j.appender.TRACEFILE.layout.ConversionPattern| %d{ISO8601} - %-5p [%t:%C{1}@%L][%x] - %m%n|

-> 'topic' in log4j2.appender is configurable.
+> Note: 'topic' in log4j2.appender is configurable.
 > - If you want to append all logs to a single topic, set the same topic name.
 > - If you want to append logs to different topics, you can set different topic names.